-3.2.2 Dependence on ozone slant passpath
+3.2.2 Dependence on ozone slant path

-A possible influence of stray light on the total column measurements was investigated by correlating the relative differences between the double Brewers B156 and B163 to Dobson D101 against ozone slant passpath.
-The data was filtered by using only effective ozone temperatures between 225 ± 2 K. As can be seen in Fig. 7, the relative differences vary between about ±1%, with a slight curvature, indicating some small unexplained features between the instruments, which could be due to the actual extra-terrestrial constants coming from the independent calibrations performed on Brewers and Dobson or from the forward scattered radiation into the larger field of view of the Dobson (8° versus 1.5° for Dobson and Brewer respectively).
-However the instruments do not deviate systematically at larger ozone slant passpath, which would be an indication for a stray-light impact on the ozone retrieval.
-The same comparison using the two uncorrected single Brewers B040 and B072 (not shown), shows the impact of stray-light due to the single monochromator Brewers, which under-estimate ozone at large airmass due to the stray light coming from longer wavelengths is shown in Figure 4S in the supplement.
+A possible influence of stray light on the total column measurements was investigated by correlating the relative differences between the double Brewers B156 and B163 to Dobson D101 against ozone slant path.
+The data was filtered by using only effective ozone temperatures between $225 \pm 2$ K. As can be seen in Fig. 7, the relative differences vary between about $\pm 1\%$ , with a slight curvature, indicating some small unexplained features between the instruments, which could be due to the actual extra-terrestrial constants coming from the independent calibrations performed on Brewers and Dobson or from the forward scattered radiation into the larger field of view of the Dobson (8° versus 1.5° for Dobson and Brewer respectively).
+However the instruments do not deviate systematically at larger ozone slant path, which would be an indication for a stray-light impact on the ozone retrieval.
+The same comparison using the two single Brewers B040 and B072 is shown in Figure 4S in the supplement.